 The Lehigh Portland Trails are built on the site of a former cement plant and quarry, along the banks of Elm Creek in Iola, Kansas.
-The trails consist of approximately 2.25 miles of wide gravel trails and 8.0 miles of natural-surface trails for mountain biking, trail running, and nature hikes.
+The trails consist of approximately 2.25 miles of wide gravel trails and over 9.0 miles of natural-surface trails for mountain biking, trail running, and nature hikes.

 The Lehigh Portland Trails have been built by volunteers with Thrive Allen County, via a June 2014 Healthy Living grant from the Kansas Health Foundation, on land owned by Iola Industries, Inc. through an easement granted to the Sunflower Rail-Trails Conservancy, Inc. The trail’s name pays homage to Allen County’s industrial past and specifically to the Lehigh Portland Cement Company, which purchased the Iola Portland Cement Company in 1917 and operated a major plant in Iola until 1970.